 The Ross Island Bridge is showing its age.
 Contractor crews working for the Oregon Department of Transportation began work in October 2014 to remove paint and rust, make repairs to the structure and repaint the steel supports.
-The work is expected to occur seasonally over three years.*
+The work is expected to occur seasonally through 2018.*

 This bridge project focuses on rehabilitating the existing, historic structure.
 No changes will occur to traffic flow or travel lanes for drivers, bicyclists or pedestrians as a result of this painting project.

 * Schedules are subject to change due to weather and site conditions.

 - Structural work (Fall 2014): Crews repaired the bridge’s weathered steel structure by removing rust, replacing rivets and making other structural repairs and improvements.
 Damaged truss members were replaced and new truss members were added to strengthen the bridge during the first phase.